 Bloomfield is a somewhat small city located in the state of New Mexico.
 With a population of 7,314 people and six constituent neighborhoods, Bloomfield is the 29th largest community in New Mexico.

 Unlike some cities, Bloomfield isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Bloomfield are a mix of both white- and blue-collar jobs.
-Overall, Bloomfield is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Bloomfield who work in office and administrative support (11.86%), sales jobs (11.43%), and maintenance occupations (7.07%).
+Overall, Bloomfield is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Bloomfield who work in office and administrative support (9.65%), sales jobs (9.59%), and teaching (7.48%).

-The per capita income in Bloomfield in 2010 was $18,830, which is middle income relative to New Mexico, and lower middle income relative to the rest of the US.
-This equates to an annual income of $75,320 for a family of four.
+The per capita income in Bloomfield in 2010 was $20,107, which is upper middle income relative to New Mexico, and lower middle income relative to the rest of the US.
+This equates to an annual income of $80,428 for a family of four.
 However, Bloomfield contains both very wealthy and poor people as well.

 The most common language spoken in Bloomfield is English.
-Other important languages spoken here include Navajo and Spanish.
+Other important languages spoken here include Spanish and Navajo.